alexmic/filtrr/filtrr2/README.md

 1. What's this?
 2. Roadmap
-3. Demos
+3. Examples
 4. Installation
 5. Forking, building and testing
+6. Built-in goodness
-6. Usage
+7. Usage
-7. Extending the framework
+8. Extending the framework

 ## What's this?